Top 10 Tips for Keeping Bees

 The biggest problem in inspecting is inadvertently damaging—or even worse, killing—the queen!
 So, keep your inspections to a minimum.
 Check your hive every 7 to 10 days in the spring, decreasing in frequency during the summer and fall.

-Bonus Tip: Beekeeping Supplies
+Bonus Tip: Beekeeping Supplies and Resources

 You must have the right beekeeping supplies to be successful at keeping bees.
 Completed beekeeping kits are available, and that’s a good investment if you are just getting started.
 Protective gear is available at different price points.
 Hive and colony maintenance supplies are also important.
 So is equipment for extracting and bottling honey.